nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 2000 total items (contacts, menu items, inventory stock) without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 2000 total items (customers, menu items, inventory stock) without a noticeable sluggishness in performance for typical usage.
 3. Should be able to complete any single request within 200ms.
 4. Should work entirely client-side, without involving a remote server.
 5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.